Welcome to the Dell Scholars Application!

 spoken in your home?

-A recommender is someone who can provide both personal and academic information such as a teacher, school counselor, administrator, or college readiness counselor.
+A recommender is someone who can provide both personal and academic information about you, such as a teacher, school counselor, administrator, or college readiness counselor.
 Your recommender must be someone that has access to your academic records.

 Your recommender must be at least 21 years of age and must not be related to you.
 Your recommender will not be contacted at this time.
 If you are selected as a semifinalist, we will contact both you and your recommender with additional instructions to complete a recommendation for you online on our website.